WORSHIP: A SONG TO SING OR SOMETHING MORE?

 Right now, today, there is a battle to take over the throne of your heart.
 And according to today’s scripture, ultimately, the battle taking place in your whole body is a fight over what you worship.

-As I was preparing to become a pastor, a short little book written by pastor Louie Giglio forever changed the way I think about worship.
+As I was preparing to become a pastor, a book written by pastor Louie Giglio forever changed the way I think about worship.
 Prior to reading it, I thought about worship only in terms of music.
-And indeed, worship music plays an important part in our church services, but worship is so much more than music.
+But it is so much more than music.
 Worship is all about our hearts and what is most important to us.
 Let me share with you the particular quote from Louie’s book that changed my life:

 “Worship is our response to what we value most.
-So how do you know where and what you worship?
+So, how do you know where and what you worship?
 It’s easy.
 You simply follow the trail of your time, your affection, your energy, your money, and your allegiance.
-At the end of that trail, you’ll find a throne; and whatever, or whomever, is on that throne is what’s of highest value to you.
-On that throne is what you worship…the trail never lies.”
+At the end of that trail, you’ll find a throne… On that throne is what you worship…the trail never lies.”
 (The Air I Breathe: Worship as a Way of Life – Louie Giglio.)

 Anything we worship other than God is idolatry.

-Idolatry, simply defined, is when a good thing becomes a god-thing.
-And we are constantly in a battle.
-A battle with the many things that try to take the throne of our hearts.
+Idolatry is defined as when a good thing becomes a ‘god-thing.’
+We are constantly in a battle with the many things that try to take the throne of our hearts.

 Questions: